euan-forrester/save-file-converter/README.md

 For convenience we will create a symlink to our `terraform.tfvars` file.
 You can also import these variables from the command line when you run terraform if you prefer.

+In your `terraform.tfvars` file, fill in the various parts.
+If you choose to create a domain, do so manually in the AWS console, then put the domain name and Route 53 Zone ID created by Route 53 into this file.

 ```
 cd terraform/dev
 ln -s ../terraform.tfvars terraform.tfvars